-- 0 success

-- 1 error

-- 2 unsupported

-- 3 empty (command was completed successfully, but no data was affected or returned)
+- 2 unsupported - 3 empty (command was completed successfully, but no data was affected or returned)

-21.64 remote-global-parameter6-del
+21.58 remote-global-parameter6-del

 This command deletes a global DHCPv6 parameter from the configuration database.
 The server uses the value specified in the configuration file, or a default value if the parameter is not specified in the configuration file, after deleting the parameter from the database.